mishkajain/Reading-List-project/README.md

 - As a user, I want to be able to add a book to my reading list
 - As a user, I want to be able to view the list of books in my reading list
+- As a user, I want to be able to remove a book from my reading list
+- As a user, I want to be able to rate all the books from 1 to 5

+[comment]: <> (
 - As a user, I want to be able to make daily, weekly or monthly reading goals
 - As a user, I want to be able to set book specific targets
 - As a user, I want to be able to view how much progress I have made in completing a goal/target
-- As a user, I want to be able to see how much I need to read per day to reach a target or complete a goal
+- As a user, I want to be able to see how much I need to read per day to reach a target or complete a goal )
-- As a user, I want to be able to remove a book from my reading list
-- As a user, I want to be able to mark the books I liked or did not like